 Signing up for your email list should be one of the most prominent calls to action on your website.
 Many organizations include a simple email sign-up form in the sitewide footer, in addition to other more targeted locations on your website.

 Your email service provider may provide the code for a sign-up form you can embed on your website, or you may choose to build an integration between your website’s form builder and your email service provider.
+We have more tips around email marketing for nonprofits here.

 6. Social media profiles and sharing buttons